sgmurphy/wordpress-plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.28.0, May 27, 2024 =
+* ADDED: New search bar style - a compact version of a “Pirx” style
+* ADDED: Integration with the “Cartzilla theme”
+* ADDED: Integration with the “Rey theme”
+* ADDED: Placeholders to display custom content for new suggestion types like taxonomy, posts, pages, and product variation
+* FIXED: “Woodmart theme” - unable to close the mobile menu after exiting the mobile search overlay
+* FIXED: “Flatsome theme” - disappearing search bar on mobile phones
+* FIXED: “Flatsome” - cannot change search bar style to Pirx
+* FIXED: “Divi theme” - shortcodes are not rendered in the description in the Details Panel for pages
+* FIXED: “XStore theme” - the integration doesn't replace all search forms
+* FIXED: Force disabling transition effect on search input to avoid unexpected layout bouncing
+* FIXED: Allowing to calculate score including one and two-character words
+* FIXED: Better recognition of iOS
+* FIXED: Uncode theme - the search icon doesn't show on the header
+* TWEAK: Removed OPcache invalidation for the shortcode template file
+* UPDATED: The .pot file
+* UPDATED: Freemius SDK to v2.7.2

 = 1.27.0, January 31, 2024 =
 * ADDED: Integration with the “Betheme theme”
 * ADDED: Highlight words in search results with Greek letters regardless of accent